gleam-lang/gleam/book/src/tour/int-and-float.md

 ## Floats

-Floats are numbers with have a decimal point.
+Floats are numbers that have a decimal point.

 ```rust,noplaypen
 1.5